 ‘Cyberluddism’ was the next real full album, and a department from folky sounds, with a lot of electronics, soundscapes and a topical exploration of our technological society.
 Nettle fields has a dark eigthies-feel mixed with some guitarnoise in the background and a lot of postmodern confusion.

 This song from ‘cyberluddism’ is the most listened Bram Cools song on bandcamp.
-An agressive noisy electronic punksong arranged with gameboy-sounds and very primitive beats.
+An aggressive noisy electronic punksong arranged with gameboy-sounds and very primitive beats.

 Originally a folk song, but it appeared on ‘cyberluddism’ in a dance-mix.
 Later an indiefolk-version appeared together with 3 other mixes (a trance version, a slowed down triphop version and some unnamed electronic mix) on a remix-single.